freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Finishing up
 ------------

+.. _verify-post-upgrade:

 Verify all devices are working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Shut down each Tails USB on the airgapped computer and move it to the computer
-Boot into each newly upgraded Tails USB, enabling persistence.
-Confirm that the
+you normally use it on.
+Boot into each newly upgraded Tails USB, enabling
-persistent files are present and that your workflow is unaffected.
+persistence.
+Confirm that the persistent files are present and that your
+workflow is unaffected.

 As a test, consider submitting a test submission, downloading it on the
 Journalist Workstation, and finally decrypting it on the SVS.